Hafþór Júlíus Björnsson

-Hafþór Júlíus Björnsson (/is/; transliterated as Hafthor in English; born 26 November 1988) is an Icelandic professional strongman.
-With 32 international titles, 60 total wins, 87 podiums and 129 world records which makes him the most prolific record breaker in the history of strength sports, he is widely regarded as one of the greatest and most decorated strength athletes of all-time.
+Hafþór Júlíus Björnsson (/is/; transliterated as Hafthor Julius Bjornsson in English; born 26 November 1988) is an Icelandic professional strongman and an actor.
+With 33 international titles, 61 total wins, 89 podiums and 132 world records which makes him the most prolific record breaker in the history of strength sports, he is widely regarded as one of the greatest and most decorated strength athletes of all-time.

-The winner of the World's Strongest Man, the World's Ultimate Strongman, two times the World's Strongest Viking, three times the Arnold Strongman Classic, five times the Europe's Strongest Man, nine Strongman Champions League wins, ten Giants Live wins and twelve times the Iceland's Strongest Man, he is the only person to have won the World's Strongest Man, the Europe's Strongest Man and the Arnold Strongman Classic in the same calendar year, which he achieved in 2018.
-Known by his epithets 'king of the deadlift' and 'king of the stones', he is also the reigning World deadlift champion, Eisenhart deadlift champion and the all-time deadlift world record holder at 510 kg.
-Revered for his brute strength, Hafþór is regarded by many strength analysts and experts as "the strongest man to have ever lived".
+The winner of the World's Strongest Man, the World's Ultimate Strongman, two times the World's Strongest Viking, three times the Arnold Strongman Classic, five times the Europe's Strongest Man, nine Strongman Champions League wins, eleven Giants Live wins and twelve times the Iceland's Strongest Man, he is the only person to have won the World's Strongest Man, the Europe's Strongest Man and the Arnold Strongman Classic in the same calendar year, which he achieved in 2018.
+Known by his epithets 'king of the deadlift' and 'king of the stones', he is also Eisenhart deadlift champion and the former all-time deadlift world record holder at 510 kg.
+Revered for his brute strength, Björnsson is regarded by many strength analysts and experts as "the strongest man to have ever lived".

-Hafþór has also appeared on television as an actor, portraying Ser Gregor "The Mountain" Clegane in the HBO series Game of Thrones for five seasons.
+Björnsson has also appeared on television as an actor, portraying Ser Gregor "the Mountain" Clegane in the HBO series Game of Thrones for five seasons.
 He is often simply referred to as "Thor" or "the Mountain", the latter for his Game of Thrones character and his own massive size.

-In March 2023, Hafþór was inducted into the International Sports Hall of Fame.
+In March 2023, Björnsson was inducted into the International Sports Hall of Fame.

 Early life

-Hafþór was born on 26 November 1988 in Reykjavík, Iceland.
+Björnsson was born on 26 November 1988 in Reykjavík, Iceland.
 When he was eleven years old, his family moved to Kópavogur.
 He received his primary education at Grundaskóli and then Hjallaskóli hill school, but due to high levels of energy as a child, he had difficulty sitting in a classroom or concentrating on his studies.
 As a student at the polytechnic school in Breiðholt, he was enthusiastic about sports and played soccer and did gymnastics, before discovering his passion for basketball in eighth grade.
 He was also a chess player, with a Blitz rating of 800.
 He also loved playing video games.

-A lanky teenager, Hafþór gained size and strength through daily exercise, combining basic movements (push-ups, chin-ups, and sit-ups) with working at his grandfather's farm during summers and lifting natural stones in the wilderness.
-His imposing height of 205 cm is credited to his 203 cm father, Björn Þor Reynisson, and his mother, Ragnheiður Juliusdottir, who is also of tall stature.
-Hafþór's grandfather Reynir Ásgeirsson is also very tall and just as broad across the chest.
-Hafþór has two sisters: Bryndís Björg Björnsdóttir and Hafdís Lind Björnsdóttir.
+A lanky teenager, Björnsson gained size and strength through daily exercise, combining basic movements (push-ups, chin-ups, and sit-ups) with working at his grandfather's farm during summers and lifting natural stones in the wilderness.
+His imposing height of 205 cm is shared with his parents; his father, Björn Þor Reynisson, is 203 cm and his mother, Ragnheiður Juliusdottir, is also tall.
+Björnsson's grandfather Reynir Ásgeirsson is also very tall and broad across the chest.
+Björnsson has two sisters: Bryndís Björg Björnsdóttir and Hafdís Lind Björnsdóttir.